SRJPE/system-design-docs/srjpe_data_management_plan.md

 #### Repository Links

-## SR JPE Data Resources {.tabset}
+## SR JPE Data Resources

 The SR JPE has created a number of data resources for integrating, managing, storing, and making data accessible for use.
-The first step in integrating disparate data was to make those datasets publicly available (see Table 1, insert table for genetics data).
+The first step in integrating disparate data was to make those datasets publicly available (see Table 1, insert table for genetics data when published).
 Data could then be pulled from these public repositories and integrated for use in SR JPE modeling.
-We utilize a suite of PostgreSQL databases hosted on Microsoft Azure and in all cases the data stored in the databases can be accessed through EDI.
+We utilize a suite of PostgreSQL databases hosted on Microsoft Azure and in all cases the data stored in the databases is made publically available through EDI.
 To make the data readily usable for SR JPE modeling we created an R data package called SRJPEdata and to run SR JPE models we compiled and functionalized model code developed by SR JPE modelers including Josh Korman, Flora Cordoleani, Liz Stebbins, and Noble Hendrix.

 ### SR JPE Model Database